 I will miss everything about you, Bill.

-Despite our new companion, we will try moving through our grief as it visits by putting one foot in front of the other–one minute, one hour, one day at a time.
+Despite our new companion, we will try moving through our grief by putting one foot in front of the other–one minute, one hour, one day at a time.

-Knowing this family, we will probably make it a game and call it something like, “What-Would-Baa-Boo-Do,” or “Uncle-Bill-Do-If-He-Were-Here.”
+Knowing this family, we will probably make it a game and call it something original like, What-Would-Baa-Boo-Do or Uncle-Bill-Do-If-He-Were-Here.

 We have faith in God’s plan.

-I hope I can become at least half the man you were, Bill, as a husband, son, dad, brother, uncle and friend any maybe, someday–not too soon, a Grandpa, too.
+I hope I can become at least half the man you were, Bill, as a husband, son, dad, brother, uncle and friend and maybe, someday–not too soon, a Grandpa, too.

-I will think of you Magoo, like I always have–a bright ray of sunshine in all of our lives.
+I will think of you Magoo, like I always have,

-That your life force now is like a radiant ray of the sun, in a solar eclipse, moving us up and over and through our grief;
+Imagining your life force now, like a radiant ray of the sun in a solar eclipse.

-Emerging from its vastness and out of its darkness into the brilliant light of the sun.
+Moving us up and over and through our grief, it will emerge from the vastness and the darkness into the brilliant light of the sun.

-That just like a ray of the sun, which, even in complete darkness is never truly separated from its source, we too, will never be separated from our Source.
+Like a ray of sun, which, even in complete darkness is never truly separated from its source, that we, too, will never be separated from our Source.

 In that way, we will never be truly separated from you.